 The gateway to Brooklyn from the historic Brooklyn Bridge is currently being redesigned by DOT and the Department of Design and Construction (DDC) as part of a capital reconstruction project.
 Construction is expected to begin in 2014 with a multi-million dollar budget, encompassing all of Tillary Street and portions of Adams Street.

 On January 27, 2009, DOT held a public workshop, attended by approximately 60 people, to begin collecting input for the project.
-View the presentation from the workshop Download a summary of participant issues and suggestions
+View the presentation from the workshop (pdf) Download a summary of participant issues and suggestions (pdf)

 In September 2011, DOT presented a project update, including an updated conceptual design, to the Community Board 2 Transportation Committee.
 The committee was excited about the upcoming changes and had constructive comments, which DOT will forward to the Department of Design and Construction (DDC).
-DDC is responsible for preliminary design, final design, and project construction of the project, and DOT will work with DDC to ensure there is opportunity for continued community input as design progresses.
-Download the presentation (pdf)
+DDC is responsible for both the preliminary and final designs and construction.
+DOT will work with DDC to ensure there is opportunity for continued community input as design progresses.
+Download the presentation to Brooklyn Community Board 2 Transportation Committee in September 2011)(pdf)

 In December, 2013, DOT presented an update on the project, with proposed renderings of landscape treatments.
 The presentation was given to update the community on the background of the project, the previous outreach and participation efforts, the current design of project.
 Download the presentation to Brooklyn Community Board 2 Transportation Committee on December 17, 2013)(pdf)

 After years of receiving public input and revisions to the proposal, DDC began construction in late 2015 on the first phase along Adam Street from Johnson St to Red Cross Pl.
 View the presentation of the final plans (pdf)